tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_23/puzzle_23.md

 ## Getting started

-Ready to transform your GPU programming skills?
 Start with the elementwise pattern and work through each section systematically.
 Each puzzle builds on the previous concepts while introducing new levels of sophistication.

 💡 **Success tip**: Focus on understanding the **why** behind each pattern, not just the **how**.
 The conceptual framework you develop here will serve you throughout your GPU programming career.

-**Learning objective**: By the end of Part V, you'll think in terms of functional patterns rather than low-level GPU mechanics, enabling you to write more maintainable, performant, and portable GPU code.
+**Learning objective**: By the end of Part VI, you'll think in terms of functional patterns rather than low-level GPU mechanics, enabling you to write more maintainable, performant, and portable GPU code.

-**Ready to begin?** Start with **[Elementwise Operations](./elementwise.md)** and discover the power of functional GPU programming!
+**Begin with**: **[Elementwise Operations](./elementwise.md)** to discover functional GPU programming.